inveniosoftware/react-searchkit/docs/docs/components/count.md

 id: count
 title: Count
 ---

-This component renders the number of search results.
+`Count` renders the number of search results.

+Useful to display the total number of results after a search.

 ## Usage